-All referrals for emergency shelter (except for overnight and hypothermia) will originate from CES via HMIS.
+All referrals for emergency shelter (except hypothermia) will originate from CES via HMIS.
 Shelter providers must respond to referrals as soon as possible and complete the outcomes sections of the referral via HMIS.
 If referrals are denied, shelter providers must provide an explanation in the comments section.